SymfonyCasts/design-patterns/sfcasts/command-actions.md

 # Implementing More Actions

 All right!
-We're ready to add more actions to our game and allow players to make *choices*.
+We're ready to add more actions to our game and allow players to *choose* their actions.

 *First*, we need to create an *interface* for our commands.
 To do that, inside the `/ActionCommand` directory, let's create a new PHP file and call it `ActionCommandInterface`.
 Inside, we'll add a single method called `execute()` with no arguments.
 Interface *done*!